instadeepai/metalic/README.md

 Note: Experiments were run with python 3.10.11

+## 🏁 Model Checkpoints

+The checkpoints for the metalic models can be found [here](https://huggingface.co/datasets/InstaDeepAI/metalic/tree/main) on HuggingFace.
+The metalic checkpoints are trained on single mutant landscapes from ProteinGym, both [with](https://huggingface.co/datasets/InstaDeepAI/metalic/tree/main/single_zeroshot_auxESMIF) and [without](https://huggingface.co/datasets/InstaDeepAI/metalic/tree/main/single_zeroshot) auxiliary scores from the ESM Inverse Folding model, for all three seeds.

 ## 📖 Citation

 If you use this code, please cite one of the following papers: